therobotacademy/mBot_V-REP/pacman/README.md

 Run in Unix
 ------------

-Run in a terminal the following commands:
+Run in a terminal the following commands (you have to be inside the folder, since the executable calls another files in the same folder || bt_pacman -> build/behavior_tree_editor is just for information purposes):

 `cd pacman/build`